 POPL periodically tests emergency preparedness and response plans.
 External emergency response manuals that may take a lead role in emergency response, or support the Port of Portland's Emergency Procedure Manual include:

-EMERGENCY MANAGEMENT MANUAL VICTORIA National marine oil spill contingency plan Principal policy and planning document for Emergency Management in Victoria.
-Principal policy and planning document to combat marine oil pollution in Australia.
-National marine chemical spill contingency plan Principal policy and planning document to combat marine chemical pollution in Australia.
+EMERGENCY MANAGEMENT MANUAL VICTORIA Principal policy and planning document for Emergency Management in Victoria.
+National Plan for Maritime Environmental Emergencies Principal policy and planning document to combat marine oil pollution in Australia.
 State maritime emergencies (non- search and rescue) plan (EMV) Edition 1 Principal policy and planning document to combat marine pollution in Victoria.
 Portland region marine pollution contingency plan Principal policy and planning document to combat marine pollution in Portland.
 Koppers liquid pitch terminal emergency plan Emergency Plan to deal with spills and emergencies at the Liquid Pitch Terminal.
 GrainCorp emergency procedures manual May be used in conjunction with the port's Emergency Procedures Manual in the event of an emergency at the grain terminal.
 Pivot emergency management / response plan May be used in conjunction with the port's Emergency Procedures Manual in the event of an emergency at the fertiliser factory.
 Woodside energy - south-east Australia oil spill contingency plan Woodside Energy's policy and planning document to combat marine oil pollution off the South-Eastern coast of Australia.